 - Write a letter to the DoD explaining where you are not compliant, and why.

 Of these options, I think we can agree that the first is ill-advised, and the third is not a way to build trust and foster confidence in your firm.
 That leaves the second option – becoming compliant.
 How do you proceed?

-What exactly is the DFARS mandate is and why it’s important
+What exactly is the DFARS mandate and why it’s important?

 The fact is, the controls outlined in DFARS are security measures that your firm should already be implementing as part of maintaining good security hygiene.
 Each item on the checklist helps your firm safeguard important information and, ultimately, helps your firm protect the confidentiality of CDI.